-Gulf Shores and Orange Beach are filled with outdoor activities and nature opportunities.
+In Gulf Shores and Orange Beach

 What’s the first thing that comes to your mind when you think of Gulf Shores and Orange Beach?
 My first thought was “go to the beach!”This is to be expected, as this area is very well known for its sugar- white sand beaches, sunshine and Southern hospitality.
 Did you know this area is also filled with outdoor activities and nature opportunities, too?
 Below are five fun ways to explore nature in Gulf Shores and Orange Beach.

 Rent a bicycle and take a ride on the Hugh S. Branyon Backcountry Trail.
 This beautiful paved trail is 25 miles long and crosses through six distinct ecosystems!
 Part of the Alabama Coastal Birding Trail and the Coastal Connection National Scenic Byway, it’s something not to miss for the nature lover.

 Take a Segway tour.
 Coastal Segway Adventures offers two-hour Segway tours on the Hugh S. Branyon Backcountry Trail.
 Certified Segway PT Operators will begin each tour with a lesson before heading out and visiting several popular locations of the backcountry trail system.
 The guides are knowledgeable about the trail system and will entertain you with interesting information about the Alabama Gulf Coast.